nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 Bootstrap nodes
 ===============

 A bootstrap node is just a normal Nuts node which is available for other nodes to connect to.
 When you want to join a network, you must approach another network participant and ask for its public endpoint.
-After connecting, this node will sent an address list of other connected nodes (this requires you to configure a Network Identity and NutsComm endpoint, see further down for more information).
+After connecting, you receive a copy of the current state of the network.
+These transactions contain endpoints of other nodes.
+After a reboot, your node will try to connect to other nodes discoverd in the network.
 Your node must connect to the others GRPC endpoint which is usually configured on the ``5555`` port.

 Consult the community on `Slack <https://nuts-foundation.slack.com/>`_ in the ``#development`` channel to find out which public bootstrap nodes are available to connect to your network of choice.